Ramesh7128/reachChessUI/README.md

 npm start

-open browser and fire localhost:3000 to see your react-app running and consuming the backends api from the django development server.
+open browser and fire localhost:3000 to see your react-app running.

 ### Production setup.